jessesquires/jessesquires.com/_posts/2022-08-11-implementing-a-main-thread-watchdog-on-ios.md

     public func runLoopDidStall(withDuration duration: TimeInterval) {
         // TODO: implement your custom logging here
-        //    - what is task is currently running?
+        //    - what task is currently running?
         //    - which view controller is currently on screen? print("🚫 ⚠️ [Watchdog] main thread blocked for \(duration) seconds") }